 SCUDEM IV 2019 involves a week of modeling activity at home institutions for student teams and a one day Challenge Saturday, 9 November 2019, at a local host site of their choice (using first, second, and third choices of sites) from a list provided on-line by SIMIODE.

 On Challenge Saturday, 9 November 2019, teams take time (1.5 hours) during the morning to incorporate an additional issue into their model for Presentation while faculty (coaches and guests) judge the Executive Summaries from participating teams.
 Later in the morning both faculty and students participate in development program which engages them in live modeling scenarios to experience the joy of modeling and form the basis of discussions about the value of modeling in learning and teaching differential equations.
 After lunch student challengers participate in a fun MathBowl as a team lead by SCUDEM Assistant (SA) while faculty share in a more teacher focused Faculty Development workshop.
 At 2:00 PM teams, in parallel sessions, present their models for judging.
 Additional local and visiting faculty may wish to engage here, both as audience members and judges.
 Additional students, while encouraged to attend, will not be judges.
+All faculty present may judge.
 The day wraps up with closing ceremony and announcement of awards.